You will notice

 sealed plastic bag within a plain, simple container.
 Many people choose to

-buy a nicer urn or some other type of holder.
+buy a nicer urn or some other type of holder, either from the crematorium

 We lost Harpsie in the USA, so since we lived in an apartment at the